Developer Guide

 work within certain constraints of JavaFX.
 One example is that JavaFX’s ListView does not accept wildcard-types, thus we

-.
+could not simply use ? extends TravelPlanObject in the TravelPlanObjectPanel.
 This led us to ultimately make use of tab panes

 to handle the 3 TravelPlanObject types differently.
 We also spent a considerable amount of time in studying javafxml and css so that we are able to implement an